cmajor-lang/docs/docs/TestFileFormat/main.md

 ## Built-in Test Functions

-A library of standard javascript test functions is available.
-The code for all of these is available, but the main ones include:
+There's a built-in library of standard test functions, and you can have a closer look at their implementations in [cmaj_test_functions.js](../tests/cmaj_test_functions.js).

+The main functions include:

 ### `## testFunction`